syncfusion-content/blazor-docs/blazor/gantt-chart/rows.md

 ## Customize rows

-You can customize the appearance of a row on the grid side by using the `RowDataBound` event and on the chart side by using the `QueryChartRowInfo` event.
+You can use [GanttEvents](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html) to customize the appearance of a row on the grid side by using the `RowDataBound` event and on the chart side by using the `QueryChartRowInfo` event.

 ```cshtml
 @using Syncfusion.Blazor.Gantt